senshir/ip/docs/README.md

 1. Ensure you have Java 17 installed (for MacOS users, you need Azul JDK 17).
 2. Download the latest `slipstream.jar` from the repository's releases [here](https://github.com/senshir/ip)
 3. Copy the file to the folder you want to use as the home folder for Slipstream.
-4. Open a command terminal, cd into the folder you put the jar file in, and use the java -jar slipstream.jar command to run the application.
+4. Open a command terminal, cd into the folder you put the jar file in, and use the following command to run the application.

+   `java -jar slipstream.jar`

    A GUI similar to the below should appear in a few seconds.
 Note that the app may not have any tasks stored.

 ![Product Screenshot](Ui.png)